International Trade Union Confederation: History

 The federation was formed on 1 November 2006 out of the merger of the International Confederation of Free Trade Unions (ICFTU) and the World Confederation of Labour (WCL).
 The Founding Congress of the ITUC was held in Vienna and was preceded by the dissolution congresses of both the ICFTU and the WCL.
 The ITUC has three main regional organizations: the Asia-Pacific Regional Organization, the Trade Union Confederation of the Americas, and the African Regional Organisation.
 The Trade Union Development Cooperation Network (TUDCN) is an initiative of the ITUC whose main objective is to bring the trade union perspective into international development policy debates and improve the coordination and effectiveness of trade union development cooperation activities.

 The ITUC represents 207 million workers through its 331 affiliated organizations within 163 countries and territories.
-Sharan Burrow is the current General Secretary.
+Luc Triangle is the current acting General Secretary.

 The ITUC traces its origins back to the First International (also known as the International Workingmen's Association) and in 2014 commemorated the 150th anniversary of the founding of the International Working Men's Association at its own world congress held in Berlin.
 Also in 2014, the ITUC debuted the Global Rights Index, which ranks nations on 97 metrics pertaining to workers' rights, such as freedom from violent conditions and the right to strike and unionize.
 According to the 2020 update of the Index, there has been a significant increase in violations of workers' rights around the world.

 Inaugural congress 2006

 The founding congress of the ITUC was held from 1 to 3 November 2006 in Vienna, Austria.

-The first day of the congress saw the formal creation of the ITUC followed by an address by Juan Somavia, the Director-General of the International Labour Organization (ILO).
+The first day of the congress saw the formal creation of the ITUC followed by an address by Juan Somavía, the Director-General of the International Labour Organization (ILO).

-Day two included Pascal Lamy, the Director-General of the World Trade Organization (WTO) responding to panel discussions on the impact of globalisation, including the topics "Cohesion and chaos - the global institutions" and "Global unions - global companies".
+Day two included Pascal Lamy, the Director-General of the World Trade Organization (WTO) responding to panel discussions on the impact of globalisation, including the topics "Cohesion and chaos – the global institutions" and "Global unions – global companies".
 Technical difficulties limited Lamy's satellite video link participation.

 Leadership and officers were elected on the final day of the congress.
 Guy Ryder, the former general secretary of the ICFTU, was elected to the same position in the new organisation.
 Sharan Burrow was elected president.
-A Governing Council was established, with 70 elected members, and 8 additional seats reserved for youth and women’s representatives.
+A Governing Council was established, with 70 elected members, and 8 additional seats reserved for youth and women's representatives.

-A Council of Global Unions was also formed on the final day of the congress.
+A council of Global Unions was also formed on the final day of the congress.
 It was established jointly with ten global union federations and the Trade Union Advisory Committee to the OECD (TUAC).